Back to overview

 3. the general public.

-Group 1 will be engaged with and in the project via a series of planned workshops in different European capitals; group 2 via individual briefings; and group 3 via a series of research and investigative outputs.
+Group 1 was engaged with and in the project via a series of planned workshops in different European capitals; group 2 via individual briefings; and group 3 via a series of research and investigative outputs.

-Such a strategy is geared towards a) awareness raising, b) knowledge enhancement and c) contribution towards construction of better countermeasures against such malign operations.
+Such a strategy was geared towards a) awareness raising, b) knowledge enhancement and c) contribution towards the construction of better countermeasures against such malign operations.

-The project combines expertise from fact-checkers, journalists, researchers and think tankers who all pursue an innovative methodological approach (cf: methodology section).
-It focuses not only on a peculiar case of disinformation in Europe but also its victims and the offline or real-life harms they have been exposed to.
-These materialised because of the malicious online actions which most probably were supported by a malign external state actor.
+The project combined expertise from fact-checkers, journalists, researchers and think tankers who all pursue an innovative methodological approach (cf: methodology section).
+It focused not only on a peculiar case of disinformation in Europe but also on its victims and the offline or real-life harms they have been exposed to.
+These materialised because of the malicious online actions, which most probably were supported by a malign external state actor.

 Partners